dashingsoft/pyarmor/docs/tutorial/advanced.rst

 .. versionadded:: 8.x
                   This feature is still not implemented

-Plugin is used in generating obfuscated scripts.
+Plugin is used to do some pre-build or post-build work in generating obfuscated scripts.

-It may do some pre-build or post-build work.

-TODO
+Use cases:

+- Copy data files to output
+- In MacOS, codesign binary extension :mod:`pyarmor_runtime`
+- For multiple platforms, rename binary extension :mod:`pyarmor_runtime` suffix to avoid name confilcts

 Using hooks
 ===========